thisisagile/easy-test/README.md

 A simple, straightforward small library for testing microservices that have been built  with the @thisisagile/easy library, based on Jest.

-We also include some commodity utilities for making testing with Jest easier, and a monad for making custom Jest matchers..
+We also include some commodity utilities for making testing with Jest easier, and a monad for making custom Jest matchers.
+We've added matchers for:

+- toBeValid().
+Checks for isValid property.
+- toBeArrayOf().
+Validates if a subject is an array, and if all elements are instances of the type.